nomeata/haskell-for-readers/haskell-for-readers.md

 This document is also meant to be more on the concise side, assuming the audience is shorter on time than on wits, and in a small, live workshop, the lecturer can add details, come up with more examples and slow down as needed.

 This makes these notes less ideal for independent study, but that said, it should be possible to work attentively through them and still learn a lot.

+There is a printable versions of [the whole docuument](http://haskell-for-readers.nomeata.de/haskell-for-readers.pdf) (with solutions at the end), of [just the exercises](http://haskell-for-readers.nomeata.de/haskell-for-readers-exercises.pdf) and of [just the solutions](http://haskell-for-readers.nomeata.de/haskell-for-readers-solutions.pdf).

 ### Audience {.unnumbered}